EliverLara/Andromeda/README.md

 ![andromeda-theme-options](images/theme-options.png)

-> **NOTE**: This theme includes a variant with italic keywords that looks great with fonts like Operator Mono or Catograph Mono
+> **NOTE**: This theme includes a variant with italic keywords that looks great with fonts like Operator Mono or Cartograph Mono

 ## Easy Installation